Freedom Lane: Training Day

 “Give it back,” Da’Quarius said.
 “Dat one ain’t done.”

 “You little smart ass!”
-Paulie said raising his hand as if he were going to slap Da’Quarius.
+Paulie said, raising his hand with a fake grin.
 “I outta slap that smirk off yer face!”

 “Dis bitch work, Unca Paulie,” Da’Quarius said.